coderx400/sota-mapper/source/README.txt

 - added TopMost checkbox, checking it will attempt to keep the window on top of other windows
-- added settings.ini file which is created when run (if it doesn't exist) and which will persist settings (like TopMost) between runs
+- added settings.ini file which is created when run (if it doesn't exist) and which will persist settings (like TopMost) between runs.
+The settings.ini file is stored in "%APPDATA%\SotAMapper"

 2016.09.08, v1.2
 - added status bar which shows name of map item on mouse over for items which